shivbilgundi11/weather_app/README.md

 Here're some of the project's best features:

-*   Any city weather info can requested.
+*   Any city weather info can be requested.
-*   User's current location data can requested.
+*   User's current location data can be requested.
 *   Upcoming 5 days weather details is been seen.
 *   Info about the current Air quality can be seen of any city.
 *   The App is completely mobile responsive.